tomljr2/BuildingReputationInStackOverflow/README.md

 	This file shows the results of the metrics applied to each of the Gephi categories.
 There 14 categories which are listed at the end of each metric.

+	expertqueries.sql

+	This shows the queries used to get information on the "experts" of stackoverflow.

+	experts.txt

+	This shows the results of queries and hand-calculations for the experts category.